Acquiring a property on plan – The sale in a state of future completion

 Taxation

-Real estate acquisitions are subject to a registration fee collected when the notarial deed is signed before a notary.
+Property purchases are subject to a registration duty payable upon signing the notarial deed before a notary.

-• The acquired property must be occupied within 2 years.
-This period is set at 4 years for building land or buildings under construction.
-Failure to comply with the occupancy period shall give rise to full reimbursement granted with statutory interest from the day on which the allowance is granted.
+- The acquired dwelling must be occupied within a period of 2 years.
+This period is 4 years for building plots or properties under construction.
+Failure to meet the occupation deadline gives rise to full repayment of the credit granted with statutory interest from the date the allowance was granted.

-• The effective and personal occupation must be for a period of 2 years.
-Failure to respect the period of occupation gives rise to a full refund of the tax credit granted with legal interest from the day on which the allowance is granted.
+- Actual and personal occupation must be maintained for a period of 2 years.
+Failure to respect the occupation period gives rise to full repayment of the tax credit granted with statutory interest from the date the allowance was granted.

-After two years of occupation, the purchasers are free to dispose of their property, the allowance being definitively acquired.
+- After two years of occupation, purchasers are free to dispose of their property, the allowance being definitively acquired.

-It is also possible to claim a refund of the difference between the standard VAT rate (17%) and the reduced rate.
-In this case, the person who carried out or had carried out the eligible work may request a refund of VAT from the Administration de l’Enregistrement et des Domaines at the end of the work, on presentation of all invoices.
+It is also possible to apply for reimbursement of the difference between the standard VAT rate (17%) and the reduced rate.
+In that case, the person who carried out or had the eligible works carried out may request reimbursement of the VAT from the competent Administration at the end of the works, on presentation of all invoices.

-The total amount of the tax benefit resulting from the application of the super-reduced rate of 3% may not exceed €50,000 per dwelling created.
+The total fiscal advantage resulting from application of the super‑reduced 3% rate cannot exceed €50,000 per dwelling created.

-The tax benefit is to be returned in full with interest at the statutory rate from the day it is granted, if the property is used for purposes other than as a main residence within two years from 1 January of the year following that in which the eligible work was completed.
-The refund is the sole responsibility of the beneficiary of the tax benefit.
-Failure to do so within this period shall be treated as an assignment for purposes other than personal habitation.
+The fiscal benefit must be repaid in full with statutory interest from the date of its granting if the dwelling is used for purposes other than as a main residence within two years from 1 January of the year following that in which the eligible works were completed.
+Repayment is exclusively the responsibility of the beneficiary of the fiscal advantage.
+Failure to allocate the dwelling within this period is treated as allocation for purposes other than personal residence.

 Ensure